RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

     </Policies>
   </ServiceManifestImport>
 ```
-##### Configure per-environment parameters.
+#### Configure per-environment parameters.
 Once the Application Manifest is set to provide values to Traefik service based on the values provided to it, now we can use Application Parameters to override values for different environment.
-Refer to the [sample application parameters](/Samples/Traefik/ApplicationParameters/Cloud.xml) to see how to configure values
+Refer to the [Sample Application Parameters](/Samples/Traefik/ApplicationParameters/Cloud.xml) to see how to configure values
 ```
 <Application Name="fabric:/Traefik" xmlns="http://schemas.microsoft.com/2011/01/fabric" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">
   <Parameters>